The prime moving force behind the promotion and betterment

 The CDGA supervises the computation of handicaps, authorized and recognized by the USGA and the SOPGA as official and authentic.
 The CDGA office verifies handicaps for traveling members, and keeps current with all USGA Handicap rules and regulations.

-In 2006 the CDGA has placed brand new computers and Ghin software in all Member Clubs golf shops.
+The CDGA uses the GHIN system.
 Updates to this state of the art system are free and continue annually.
-Along with the Ghin handicap software, Tournament Pairing Program software is installed free of charge.
+Along with the GHIN handicap software, Tournament Pairing Program software is installed free of charge.
 This first class software will aid golf shops and their staffs in conducting tournaments.

 A Course Rating Committee, composed of more then ten volunteers, stands ready to rate ALL area courses, and to provide the affiliated clubs of the CDGA with free and continued course rating services.
 All affiliated clubs have been rated in accordance with the USGA Slope procedure.
 Affiliated clubs of the CDGA are on a five-year schedule to have their courses re-rated, to ensure accuracy and consistency in handicaps.